Ocean world: Structure

 Maintaining a subsurface ocean depends on the rate of internal heating compared with the rate at which heat is removed, and the freezing point of the liquid.
 Ocean survival and tidal heating are thus intimately linked.

 Smaller ocean planets would have less dense atmospheres and lower gravity; thus, liquid could evaporate much more easily than on more massive ocean planets.
 Simulations suggest that planets and satellites of less than one Earth mass could have liquid oceans driven by hydrothermal activity, radiogenic heating, or tidal flexing.
 Where fluid-rock interactions propagate slowly into a deep brittle layer, thermal energy from serpentinization may be the primary cause of hydrothermal activity in small ocean planets.
 The dynamics of global oceans beneath tidally flexing ice shells represents a significant set of challenges which have barely begun to be explored.
 The extent to which cryovolcanism occurs is a subject of some debate, as water, being denser than ice by about 8%, has difficulty erupting under normal circumstances.
 Nevertheless, imaging data from the Voyager 2, Cassini-Huygens, Galileo and New Horizons spacecraft revealed cryovolcanic surface features on several of the icy bodies in our own solar system.
 Recent studies suggest that cryovolcanism may occur on ocean planets that harbor internal oceans beneath layers of surface ice as it does on the icy moons Enceladus and Europa in our own solar system.

 Liquid water oceans on extrasolar planets could be significantly deeper than the Earth's ocean, which has an average depth of 3.7 km.
 Depending on the planet's gravity and surface conditions, exoplanet oceans could be up to hundreds of times deeper.
-For example, a planet with a 300 K surface can possess liquid water oceans with depths from 30–500 km, depending on its mass and composition.
+For example, a planet with a 300 K surface can possess liquid water oceans with depths from 30 to 500 km, depending on its mass and composition.